 year immediately preceding such financial year.

-xv.
+x.
 The company has not given any guarantee for loans taken by others

 from banks or financial institutions.

-xvi.
+xi.
 In our opinion, the term loans taken by the Company were applied

 xii Based on the audit procedures performed and the information and

 year, nor have we been informed of such case by the management.

-For Raju & Prasad
+For Raju and Prasad